Dr. Joseph K. Lyou

 Bill received his A.B in American Civilization, magna cum laude, Phi Beta Kappa, from Brown University and his J.D. magna cum laude, from the State University of New York at Buffalo Law School.

 Brian came to CCA from the Council for Watershed Health, where he founded the Environmental Funders and Media Forum and spearheaded the growth of outreach, funding and events.
 Prior to this, he was the Director of Development for Heritage Square Museum.
 In this role, he oversaw the growth of the museum from a sleepy outpost to one of the Los Angeles’ landmark historic destinations.
 Brian received his Bachelor of Arts in Political Science from UC San Diego.

 Deputy Policy Director

 Chris joined CCA in 2017, and works on the State Budget, local advocacy and issues involving low-income and disadvantaged communities.
-Previously, Chris served as a Legislative Aide for State Senator Fran Pavley (ret.), staffing her on transportation, the state budget and the Senate floor.
-Additionally, Chris served as a Senate Fellow for then State Senator Alex Padilla and staffed legislation that improved rail service in Southern California.
+Previously, Chris served as a Legislative Aide for State Senator Fran Pavley (ret.), staffing her on transportation, local government and the Senate floor.
+Additionally, Chris served as a Senate Fellow for then-State Senator Alex Padilla and staffed legislation that improved rail service in Southern California.
 Prior to his time at the Capitol, Chris was a student advocate for California’s public higher education system.
 Chris has a BA in Political Science from California State University, Long Beach, and is a member of the City of Long Beach’s Parks, Recreation and Marine Commission.